SwathiMystery/deploy_shard_mongodb/README.md

 - Dynamically add shards/ replicated sets.
 - Dynamically add config Servers (1 or 3 - production)
 - Dynamically add mongos routers
+- These scripts provide the capabilities to shutdown the EC2instances, the replicated shared cluster and bring it online later and handle configurations automatically.

-You may then log in to mongos router and just add the shards and enable sharding database.
+Once the cap is run, you may then log in to mongos router and just add the shards and enable sharding database.